 Step-by-step installation (2/2)

-The installers just extract the prebuilt files and set the environment variable Imagine_DIR.
-You may choose to do that manually with one of the following archives:
+The installer above just extracts the prebuilt files and sets the environment variable Imagine_DIR.
+You may choose to do that yourself manually with the following archive:

-Extract the archive in some location, and put the full path of the Imagine++ directory in the Imagine_DIR variable (Setting variables under Windows).
+Extract it in some location, and put the full path of the Imagine++ directory in the Imagine_DIR variable (Setting variables under Windows).

 Compiling from source